Skip to content

 We look forward to welcoming you to the Defence Leadership and Business Group.

 The Defence Leadership and Business Group (DLaB) is one of three groups at the Defence Academy.
-Comprised of three centres, DLaB delivers leadership, business, and spiritual education to the UK and its partner allies.
-The group collaborates with other organisations in the defence enterprise, government, academia, industry, and international partners to ensure course members are equipped with the skills and networks they need to succeed in business, leadership, and spiritual roles.
+Comprised of four centres, DLaB delivers leadership, business, and spiritual education to the UK and its partners.
+They collaborate with other organisations in the defence enterprise: government, academia, industry, and international partners to ensure course members are equipped with the skills and networks they need to succeed in business, leadership, and spiritual roles.

 Photography by the Defence Academy

 To mark your visit, our Communications Team may ask to take photos of you while you are here.
-These photos will be used on the Defence Academy’s and possibly MOD’s website, social media, and internal communications systems to celebrate the visit.
+These photos will be used on the Defence Academy’s, and possibly MOD’s website, social media, and internal communications systems.

-If a photographer is present during your visit, they will make themselves known to you.
-If you do not wish to be photographed, please let the photographer know.
-They will be able to anonymise photos (e.g. by only including the backs of heads) or may decide not to cover the visit at all.
+If a photographer is present during your visit, they will introduce themselves to you.
+If you do not wish to be photographed, please let them know.
+They can anonymise photos (e.g. by only including the backs of heads) or choose not to cover the visit at all.

-You may request copies of the photos taken during your visit if you wish.
-Due to MOD licensing rules these will need to be attributed to ‘Crown Copyright’.
+If photos are planned for external use, you may request digital copies of the photos taken during your visit.
+Due to MOD licensing rules, these will need to be attributed to ‘Crown Copyright’.

 Taking photos yourself

-Please note, different areas of Shrivenham Station have different rules surrounding photography.
-If you visit areas other than DLaB, please check the photography rules with your visit sponsor before taking photos.
+Please note, different areas of Shrivenham Station have varying rules surrounding photography.
+If you visit areas other than those listed above, please check the photography rules with your visit sponsor before taking photos.

 We encourage you to publicise your visit to DLaB.
 For security reasons, we ask that you do not post publicly about your visit beforehand.
-However, once you have left Shrivenham Station, we look forward to seeing your coverage on social media.
+However, once you have left Shrivenham Station, we look forward to seeing your coverage on social media -unless your sponsor has advised you of specific sensitivities.

-To engage with the Defence Academy on X (formerly Twitter), Facebook, or LinkedIn, please click the links.
-To request copies of photos or official quotes from Defence Academy representatives, please contact the Communications Team via our contact us form, selecting category 'media enquiry'.
-They will be happy to assist both before and after your visit.
+You can engage with the Defence Academy on X (formerly Twitter), Facebook, or LinkedIn.
+To request copies of photos or official quotes from Defence Academy representatives, please contact the Communications Team via the ‘Contact us’ form, selecting ‘Media enquiry’, on our website.
+They will be happy to assist before and after your visit.